zappool/zappool-web/docs/faq.md

 Moreover, Ocean allows custom block templates as well.

-Also note that for Lightning payouts (which Zappool uses) Ocean is custodial.
+Also note that for Lightning payouts (which Zappool uses) Ocean is plain custodial.

 ### Is Zappool open source?